AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ## Scrolling

-When you change the length of the time bars or move them or milestones later or earlier than Gantt screen displays, the display will start scrolling automatically.
-Also, in live mode the Gantt scales' ranges can automatically lengthen when we overcome the min and max range values while scrolling.
+When you change the length of the time bars or move them or milestones later or earlier than the screen with Gantt chart displays, the display will start scrolling automatically.
+Also, in live mode the Gantt chart's scales' ranges can automatically lengthen when we overcome the min and max range values while scrolling.